ON THE SAME SIDE OF THE NET

 To them God has chosen to make known among the Gentiles the glorious riches of this mystery, which is Christ in you, the hope of glory.
 (Colossians 1:27)

 The glory we hope for is that one day we will be placed in our foreordained position in the new world of righteousness, making our home on the new earth.
 We must have Christ in us for this to be true.

-It may be noticed, in the fourth chapter of the Book of Hebrews, that the "rest of God" is associated with Canaan.
+It may be noticed, in Hebrews chapter four, that the “rest of God” is associated with Canaan.
 Our goal, our land of promise, is to enter the rest of God.
 When we are living in the rest of God, we cease from our own works and perform the works that God has determined beforehand that we accomplish.

 For we are God’s workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do.
 (Ephesians 2:10)

 After reading the Scriptures above, perhaps you agree with me that God’s purpose in man is to prepare a dwelling place for Himself.

 To be finally saved is to be brought over to the new world of righteousness.
 This new world will come into existence after the final resurrection.
 All of the citizens of the gigantic new earth will have Christ in them to at least a thirtyfold extent.
 They will be far larger, grander, and more competent in what they do, than any human being who has lived on the former earth.
 They are children of the resurrection, no longer just intelligent animals, no longer just the offspring of Adam and Eve.

 The next level of the inhabitants of the new earth is the Royal Priesthood, whose home is the New Jerusalem.
 They are larger and more competent yet.
 Christ has been brought forth in their personality to a sixtyfold extent, as I see the picture.